Cacsjep/mscp/docs/plugins/smart-client/flexview.md

 ## Editing Existing Views

 Click **Open View** to load an existing view.
-A confirmation appears first explaining that saving will recreate the view (Smart Client does not allow editing the layout of an existing view in place — see [How saves work](#how-saves-work) below).
+A confirmation appears first explaining that saving will recreate the view (Smart Client does not allow editing the layout of an existing view in place.
+See [How saves work](#how-saves-work) below).
 After confirming, the view picker opens.
 Use the **search field** at the top of the picker to filter views by name as you type.

 When a view is loaded, its existing camera and built-in view-item assignments (Camera, Hotspot, Carousel, Matrix, HTML) are remembered.
 Camera names are shown in blue on each pane.
 After editing: